Skip to main content

 c.
 The name, telephone number, fax number, e-mail address (optional), and attorney registration number of the attorney requesting the visit.

-3. Information about where an inmate is housed as well as the facility's location and phone number can be obtained on this website under "Inmate Search" and "Facilities".
+3. Information about where an individual in custody is housed as well as the facility's location and phone number can be obtained on this website under "Individual in Custody Search" and "Facilities".

 4. The Attorney will be given confirmation either by fax or e-mail as to whether the proposed visit is granted.
 Attorneys who arrive at a facility without prior approval for the visit will not be allowed a confidential legal visit.